 - Hold a UK NTN (national training number) or equivalent, including successful completion of clinical training to ST5 or ST6 (SpR3 or SpR4) level, confirmed by outcome 1 in most recent ARCP or RITA C or equivalent, and have passed the Part 2 MRCOG; completion of the intermediate ultrasound module in normal fetal anatomy is mandatory for entry to subspecialty training in Maternal and Fetal Medicine

 - Hold a UK CCT or CESR and be on the UK Specialist Register in O&G, or hold a CCT or CESR that in due course will entitle you to enter the Specialist Register (formal entry to the programme will only be confirmed once you’ve formally entered the Specialist Register)

 - EEA (European Economic Area) and non-UK applicants who are listed on the UK Specialist Register in O&G

 Work permit and visa requirements

 Non-UK/non-EEA nationals with limited leave to remain in the UK who require a work permit are subject to the resident labour market test and may only be considered for appointment if there are no other suitable candidates who fulfil the eligibility requirements above.

 Individual Deaneries will decide what evidence you’ll need to present to confirm your immigration status.
-For more information, please visit the UK Border Agency website.
+For more information, please visit the UK Visas and Immigration website.

 Appointment is through open competition involving a structured interview process.